-Prenuptial Agreements in England are now often regarded as binding though the court retains discretion as to whether an agreement should be enforced.
+Pre-nuptial Agreements in England are often regarded as binding though the court retains discretion as to whether an agreement should be enforced.

 There is not a “standard” form of prenuptial agreement in England, because in English law marriage does not alter the ownership of property.
-This is unlike some countries, where marriage will create a “community of property” unless there is a prenuptial agreement.
+This is unlike some countries, including many European countries where marriage will create a “community of property” unless there is a pre-nuptial agreement.

-Because the question of what is fair varies so much for individual circumstances, prenuptial agreements have to be carefully drafted to fit individual circumstances.
+Because the question of what is fair varies so much from couple to couple, pre-nuptial agreements have to be carefully drafted to fit individual circumstances.

 Example situations where an agreement may be required

-- Couples pooling their earnings to buy a property.
+- Couples pooling their earnings to purchase a property.

 - Couples intending to have a first child, and planning their future finances.

 - Where there are children from a previous relationship.